ricmclaughlin/ricmclaughlin.github.com/_posts/2016-09-18-aws-cloudfront.md

 - Live streaming - pretty much the same as progressive downloads except the origin is a WOWZA media server which probably sits on an EC2 instance.
 CloudFront is super effective with a WOWZA server...

+Optimize distribution by not forwarding headers, cookies or query strings in these scenarios and use signed cookies for access control.

-### Private Content
+### Access Control Content

-Security files can be done using signed URLs or using signed Cookies using the Restrict Viewer Access option.
-Secure RTMP needs a signed URL while secure Progressive Download coud use a signed URL, user CAN download the entire file which is sort of bad for some use cases.
-For secure HLS use signed cookies because there are tons of small files and signed URLs won't work.
+Access control can be done using signed URLs or using signed Cookies using the Restrict Viewer Access option.

+Use signed URLs for RTMP needs a signed URL while secure Progressive Download could use a signed URL, user CAN download the entire file which is sort of bad for some use cases.
+Use for marketing emails too.

+Use signed cookies for secure HLS, because there are tons of small files and signed URLs won't work.
+Use for whole site authentication too.

 Resticting users from going directly to S3 use Origin Access Identity which is a CloudFront user you can give read access to the origin bucket.